The-AVR/AVR-2022/content/en/drone-peripheral-assembly/status-lights/_index.md

 ## Wiring

 Wire the green wire to DIN, red wire to 5VDC, and black wire to Ground.
+Remove the plastic housing from other end of the wires.

 ![LED soldered and ready for VMC wiring](led_status_2.jpg)